maxharlow/tutorials/opencorporates-api/README.md

 That is Json.
 If you look closely you can see much of the same data that was available on the web page above, although in a less human-readable way.
 Lets pause for a moment and understand what has happened here.

 When you went to that URL, your browser made a HTTP `GET` request and recieved a `200 OK` response.
-What does that mean?
+But what does that mean?

 ***HTTP***: Those four letters at the start of every URL.
 This is the technology responsible for transmitting information between clients such as us and servers.
 There are different types of HTTP requests.

 ***GET request***: The most common type of HTTP request.
 Simply says you want to 'get' the information the URL relates to.
 We normally write `GET` all uppercase, though the letters don't stand for anything.
 There are other HTTP verbs for creating, updating, and deleting pages, but we won't be using those here.

 ***`200 OK` response***: After making an HTTP request, you will recieve a response from the server.
 HTTP responses always include a three-digit code indicating whether your request was successful or not.
-Requests that start with a `2` indicate that everything is fine, with a `4` indicate that you made a mistake, and a `5` indicate that something has gone wrong on the server side.
+Requests that start with a `2` indicate that everything is fine, with a `4` indicate that you made a mistake, and with a `5` indicate that something has gone wrong on the server side.
 You probably have come across a `404 Not Found` or perhaps a `503 Service Unavailable` response on the web before, but a `200 OK` is the normal response to a successful request.
 Wikipedia has [a full list](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) of all the possible codes, though most are quite rare.

 Automatic lookups
 -----------------

-We are now going to use Python to automatically make hundreds of HTTP requests, and extract information from the Json in each response into a spreadsheet.
+We are now going to use Python to automatically make multiple HTTP requests, and extract information from the Json in each response into a spreadsheet.

 Firstly you will need to [install Python](https://www.python.org/downloads/) if you do not have it already.
 You will also need a code editor such as [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).